cloudmesh-community/fa18-423-06/project/report.md

 Excel, for more in-depth review of the drug data.

-One of the most important issues in the pharmaceutical industry today is determining the quality of a drug on the market [CITE from pharmtech].Currently a pharmaceutical company needs only prove in human clinical trials that a drug is safe when taken in isolation.
+One of the most important issues in the pharmaceutical industry today is determining the quality of a drug on the market [@www-PharmTech].
+Currently a pharmaceutical company needs only prove in human clinical trials that a drug is safe when taken in isolation.
 However, humans are not basic research subjects and are often taking a number of medications.
 As the state of the healthcare